cloudposse/packages/README.md

-figurine                  0.2.2      Print your name in style ghr                       0.12.0     Upload multiple artifacts to GitHub PACKAGE_RELEASE in parallel github-commenter          0.1.2      Command line utility for creating GitHub comments on Commits, Pull Request Reviews or Issues github-PACKAGE_RELEASE            0.7.2      Commandline app to create and edit PACKAGE_RELEASEs on Github (and upload artifacts) gitleaks                  1.2.0      Audit git repos for secrets 🔑 gometalinter              2.0.11     Concurrently run Go lint tools and normalise their output gomplate                  3.0.0      A flexible commandline tool for template rendering.
+figurine                  0.2.2      Print your name in style ghr                       0.12.0     Upload multiple artifacts to GitHub PACKAGE_RELEASE in parallel github-commenter          0.1.2      Command line utility for creating GitHub comments on Commits, Pull Request Reviews or Issues github-PACKAGE_RELEASE            0.7.2      Commandline app to create and edit releases on Github (and upload artifacts) gitleaks                  1.2.0      Audit git repos for secrets 🔑 gometalinter              2.0.11     Concurrently run Go lint tools and normalise their output gomplate                  3.0.0      A flexible commandline tool for template rendering.
 Supports lots of local and remote datasources.